Support us by buying ourPDF bookletwhich contains over 100 OSCE checklists

 As a result, when an ABG demonstrates alkalosis or acidosis you need to then begin considering what is driving this abnormality by moving through the next few steps of this guide.

 At this point, prior to assessing the CO2, you already know the pH and the PaO2.
 So for example, you may know your patient’s pH is abnormal but you don’t yet know the underlying cause.
 It could be caused by the respiratory system (abnormal level of CO2) or it could be metabolically driven (abnormal level of HCO3-).

 Looking at the level of CO2 quickly helps rulein or out the respiratorysystem as the cause for the derangement in pH.

 ↓ / ↔

 ↑ / ↔

-CO2 binds with H2O and forms carbonic acid (H2CO3) which is an acid that will decrease pH.
+CO2 binds with H2O and forms carbonic acid (H2CO3) which will decrease pH.
 When a patient is retaining CO2 the blood will, therefore, become more acidic from the increased concentration of carbonic acid.
 When a patient is ‘blowing off’ CO2 there is less of it in the system and, as a result, the patient’s blood will become less acidotic and more alkalotic.

 The idea of ‘compensation’ is that the body can try and adjust other buffers to keep the pH within the normal range.
 If the cause of the pH imbalance is from the respiratory system, the body can adjust the HCO3– to counterbalance the pH abnormality bringing it closer to the normal range.
 This works the other way around as well; if the cause of a pH imbalance is metabolic, the respiratory system can try and compensate by either retaining or blowing off CO2 to counterbalance the metabolic problem (via increasing or decreasing alveolar ventilation).